Faculty

 Clinical Medical Physicist, Department of Radiation Oncology, University of Pennsylvania Perelman School of Medicine

 Mr. Bollinger earned BA degrees in Physics and East Asian Languages & Civilizations as well as a Master of Medical Physics from the University of Pennsylvania.
 He is certified by the American Board of Radiology.
 His clinical responsibilities are cross coverage on photon, and proton and brachytherapy services.
 His research interests include Halcyon, EPID, and Brachytherapy.
-Mr. Bollinger is a lecturer for several medical physics courses.
+He is a lecturer for several medical physics courses.
+Mr. Bollinger is Chair of the Admissions Committee and serves on the Faculty Advisory Committee.

 Theresa M. Busch, PhD